Today we’ll be looking at the Travelrest travel pillow, marketed as “The Ultimate Travel Pillow.”

 This is the first full-body travel pillow that I’ve had the pleasure of trying out, and I quite enjoyed it.

-Travelrest actually offers an entire line of travel comfort accessories, but today I’ll be focusing mainly on the base Travelrest travel pillow.
+Travelrest actually offers an entire line of travel comfort accessories (like their premier travel blanket), but today I’ll be focusing mainly on the base Travelrest travel pillow.

 Table of Contents